wp-plugins/knews/readme.txt

 == Changelog ==

+= 1.0.3 =

+* MAJOR BUGS in Windows webservers (thanks to Hans-Heinz Bieling)
+* Resolved WYSIWYG editor issues in Macintosh Chrome (thanks to Max Schanfarber)
+* Minor bug in modal window after subscription on twenty elevens theme (thanks to Esa Rantanen)
+* Fixed customised messages bug (thanks to Hans-Heinz Bieling)

 = 1.0.2 =

 * WYSIWYG improvements:
-- Resolved change image bug when no link is provided (thanks to Alfredo Pradanos)
+* Solved change image bug when no link is provided (thanks to Alfredo Pradanos)
-- Now you can resize template images in situ, with re-sharp and undo buttons (click on images)
+* Now you can resize template images in situ, with re-sharp and undo buttons (click on images)

 = 1.0.1 =